nauam/Courses/docs/manual/notifications/interface-instructions.md

  ## Reverting to the Legacy Interface

  There is an updated user interface for notifications in v3.3.4 and later.
-If you prefer to continue to use the legacy interface, set the following property in qwcontrol-config.properties:
+If you prefer to continue to use the legacy interface, set the following property in rundeck-config.properties:
- 'qwcontrol.feature.notificationsEditorVue.enabled = false'
+ 'rundeck.feature.notificationsEditorVue.enabled = false'

  If you decide that you would rather use the legacy interface you may run into issues.